Health Studies

 Students are encouraged to contact the Program Coordinator or Associate Chair, Undergraduate to discuss program requirements and their individual course of study.

-Planning a Program in Health & Society
+Planning a Program in Health and Society

 Students are advised to take required courses in the Major programs as early in their careers as possible.
 HLTA02H2 and HLTA03H3 should be taken during the first year.
 Failure to do so may lead to timetable conflicts and could prolong the completion of the program.
 Normally, students select whether to pursue the Health Policy stream (which leads to a B.A. degree) or the Population Health stream (which leads to a B.Sc. degree) at the beginning of their second year of study.